CVE — seven configurations

 This closure is the frame's C-positiveness at L6 — the CVE framework, asked of itself, answers "the seven canonical configurations are exactly the productive cells of the truth table".
 A new configuration would falsify the answer.

-11. Cross-references
+12. Cross-references

-- CVE overview — the universal frame.
+- frame: CVE overview — the universal frame.

-- Seven layers — the layered application.
+- refinement: Seven layers — layered application of CVE through the same configurations.

-- Articulation hygiene — CVE-L6 register-prohibition discipline.
+- refinement: Articulation hygiene — CVE-L6 register-prohibition discipline.